idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 All of the usual arithmetic and comparison operators are defined for the primitive types.
-They are overloaded using interfaces, as we will discuss in Section :ref:`sect-interfaces` and can be extended to work on user defined types.
+They are overloaded using interfaces, as we will discuss in Section :ref:`sect-interfaces` and can be extended to work on user-defined types.
 Boolean expressions can be tested with the ``if...then...else`` construct, for example:

 ::